 Coccidiosis is caused by protozoa of the phylum Apicomplexa, family Eimeriidae.
 In poultry, most species belong to the genus Eimeria and infect various sites in the intestine.
 The infectious process is rapid (4–7 days) and is characterized by parasite replication in host cells with extensive damage to the intestinal mucosa.
-Poultry coccidia are strictly host-specific, and the different species parasitize specific parts of the intestine.
+Poultry coccidia are generally host-specific, and the different species parasitize specific parts of the intestine.
+However, in game birds, including quail, the coccidia may parasitize the entire intestinal tract.
 Coccidia are distributed worldwide in poultry, game birds reared in captivity, and wild birds.
 (Also see Cryptosporidiosis.)

-Pathogenicity is influenced by host genetics, nutritional factors, concurrent diseases, and species of the coccidium.
-Eimeria necatrix and E tenella are the most pathogenic in chickens because schizogony occurs in the lamina propria and crypts of Lieberkühn of the small intestine and ceca, respectively, and causes extensive hemorrhage.
+Pathogenicity is influenced by host genetics, nutritional factors, concurrent diseases, age of the host, and species of the coccidium.
+Eimeria necatrix and Eimeria tenella are the most pathogenic in chickens, because schizogony occurs in the lamina propria and crypts of Lieberkühn of the small intestine and ceca, respectively, and causes extensive hemorrhage.
+E kofoidi and E legionensis are the most pathogenic in chukars, and E lettyae is most pathogenic in bobwhite quail.
+Several Eimeria species are pathogenic in pheasants, particularly E phasiani and E colchici.
 Most species develop in epithelial cells lining the villi.
 Protective immunity usually develops in response to moderate and continuing infection.
 True age-immunity does not occur, but older birds are usually more resistant than young birds because of earlier exposure to infection.

-Signs range from decreased growth rate to a high percentage of visibly sick birds, severe diarrhea, and high mortality.
+Signs of coccidiosis range from decreased growth rate to a high percentage of visibly sick birds, severe diarrhea, and high mortality.
 Feed and water consumption are depressed.
 Weight loss, development of culls, decreased egg production, and increased mortality may accompany outbreaks.
-Mild infections of intestinal species, which would otherwise be classed as subclinical, may cause depigmentation.
+Mild infections of intestinal species, which would otherwise be classed as subclinical, may cause depigmentation and potentially lead to secondary infection, particularly Clostridium spp infection.
 Survivors of severe infections recover in 10–14 days but may never recover lost performance.